 Northern California has over 23 state and national parks with old growth redwood forests.
 While there are hundreds of trails throughout this part of the state, only a handful are home to these massive redwoods that visitors come to see.

 The largest redwood trees are located within what are called “old growth forests”.
-These areas have been around for hundreds of years and survived the extensive logging activity of the early 19th and 20th centuries.
+These old growth redwoods have been around for hundreds of years and survived the extensive logging activity of the early 19th and 20th centuries.

 The Parks